Optibus/mcp-atlassian/TESTING.md

 ## ✅ Quick Smoke Test (SAFE - Read-Only)

-For a rapid sanity check without modifying anything, run these 4 commands:
+For a rapid sanity check without modifying anything, run these commands:

-1. `List all available Atlassian MCP tools`
+1. **Tool Discovery**: `List all available Atlassian MCP tools`
+   - Expected: ~31 tools returned
-2. `Use listProjects to show Jira projects`
+2. **Jira Projects**: `Use listProjects to show Jira projects`
-3. `Use listSpaces to show Confluence spaces`
+   - Expected: List of accessible projects
-4. `Use listIssues to find 3 issues in any project`
+3. **Jira Issues**: `Use listIssues to find 3 issues in any project`
+   - Expected: Array of issues with keys and summaries
+4. **Confluence Spaces**: `Use listSpaces to show Confluence spaces`
+   - Expected: List of spaces with IDs and keys
+5. **Confluence Pages**: `Use listPages with a space ID to show pages`

+   - Expected: Array of pages in that space

+6. **Get Details**: `Use getIssue to get details for any issue key`

+   - Expected: Full issue details including status and assignee

+7. **Get Page**: `Use getPage to get details for any page ID`
+   - Expected: Page content and metadata

-**These are READ-ONLY and safe to run in production.** If all 4 succeed, the server is working. ✅
+**These are READ-ONLY and safe to run in production.** If all succeed, the server is working correctly. ✅

 ---